SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 	- opened up
 		-  In the summer of 1898, Kang Youwei, a brilliant Confucian scholar who admired Japan for its rapid adoption of Western institutions and industrialization, - ropp
 	- took stuff and became powerful
+		- A navy, modeled on the British, followed somewhat later.

 - china resisted interconnevtivity
 	- here were Confucian officials in the late nineteenth century who called for “self-strengthening,” learning from the West, and who began to build modern weapons, steamships, railroads and telegraph lines.
 But the Qing Empire was a vast, poor, mostly agricultural and overpopulated territory with a small, weak gov ernment, and the modernization efforts were confined to tiny coastal areas that had little impact inland. - ropp